 8km (5 miles) round trip, 4–6 hours, challenging but accessible

-The start of the trail is steep and narrow, and you’ll find yourself scrambling over uneven rocks and under low-hanging tree branches.
-Farther up, the path becomes clearer and leads you through a forest of towering cedar trees with handy steps built into the mountainside to help you reach the peak.
+The start of the trail is steep and narrow, and you'll find yourself scrambling over uneven rocks and under low-hanging tree branches.
+Further up, the path becomes clearer and leads you through a forest of towering cedar trees with handy steps built into the mountainside to help you reach the peak.